Mark Dunford- firstname.lastname@example.org

-Robert Smith is a filmmaker who has worked as a producer, director, cameraman and story editor.
-He has a particular interest in the creative challenges faced getting feature length films made from script to screen.
-He previously ran the MA Feature Film programme at Goldsmiths, University of London, which is in the process being transformed into a practice PhD in Film.
+Robert is a filmmaker and workshop leader, who has worked as a producer, director, cameraman and story editor.
+He has a particular interest in the creative challenges faced getting stories made from script to screen.
 He also works as a media consultant for a wide range of commercial clients engaged in media development projects and related initiatives with special interests in the creative industries and regeneration.
-Robert is a co-founder-director of DigiTales.
-Robert currently convenes the MA Filmmaking course and is the key contact with industry.

-Gareth Stanton is a media academic at Goldsmiths, University of London.
+Gareth is a media academic at Goldsmiths, University of London.
 His research interests lie in the areas of postcolonial theory, anthropology of the media and the interface between cultural studies and anthropology.
 He has recently been working on questions of world cinema and the relationship between media and the environment with a special focus on Bangladesh.
-He is a proud resident of Peckham in London.